nrfconnect/sdk-nrf/include/event_manager.rst

 Currently, up to 32 event types can be used in an application.

 You can use the :ref:`profiler` to observe the propagation of an event in the system, view the data connected with the event, or create statistics.
-A shell integration is available to display additional information and to dynamically enable or disable logging for given event types.
+Shell integration is available to display additional information and to dynamically enable or disable logging for given event types.

-See the :ref:`event_manager_sample` sample for an example on how to use the Event Manager.
+See the :ref:`event_manager_sample` sample for an example of how to use the Event Manager.

 Configuration
 *************